Nathan-Potgieter/Making-of-MCmarket/README.md

 # MCmarket an R Package Designed for Simulating Asset Market Returns

 This is the README for Nathan Potgieter’s financial econometrics project.
-This work sets out and packages a framework for the Monte Carlo simulation of asset markets.
-The package will be available in on githib under the “Nathan-Potgieter/MCmarket” repository.
+This work sets out a framework for the Monte Carlo simulation of asset markets.
+This frame work is built into the MCmarket package which will be available in on githib under the “Nathan-Potgieter/MCmarket” repository.
+Or maybe not if the name must be changed.

 ## Aim

-The aim of this project is to develop a general and easy to use Monte Carlo simulation package designed to generate asset return data, with a prespecified correlation structure and dynamic correlations.
-Here dynamic correlations refer to a property of a multivariate distribution where average correlations/dependencies increase within the left-tail.
+The aim of this project is to develop a general and easy to use Monte Carlo simulation package designed to generate asset return data, with a pre-specified correlation structure, various asset distribution options and mean and variance time-series properties.
+Elliptical copulas are used to specify the correlation structure within the simulated data.
+The option to use the Archmedian Clayton copula is also made available, as this allow for the creation of markets with high left-tail dependence.
-Ideally the user will be able to adjust a “leverage” parameter, which will determine the markets left-tail dependency, and in turn effect the likelihood of entering a “crisis period” characterized by extreme joint drawdowns.

-Elliptical copulas are used to specify the correlation structure in the simulated data and the Archmedian Clayton copula is used induce greater left-tail dependencies.

-The data will also be simulated to posses volatility persistence, this way the simulated data can exhibit volatility clusters.
-This is accomplished by utilizing various ARMA(1,1) + APARCH(1,1) models, the parameters of which can be adjusted to induce alternative risk characteristics.
-Since APARCH nests at least 7 other volatility models, the user effectively has a wide range of volatility models from which to choose.
+However, when using this option the correlation structure will not be able to be specified.

 ## Monte Carlo Framework